 The link between the Old and New Testament understanding was our private tour guide, Rami Danielli.
-Rami has a ministry called, “Tour Your Roots,” in which he teaches the Word in the places where the Biblical events occurred, from Hebrew point of view.
-Many tour guides are equipped to teach about the historic sites in Israel.
+Rami has a ministry called “Tour Your Roots,” in which he teaches the Word in the places where the Biblical events occurred, from the Hebrew point of view.
+Many Israel tours have guides who are equipped to teach about the historic sites in Israel.
 But being a native-born Israeli and a Messianic Jew, Rami had unique insights to the Biblical narratives I’d never heard before.
 During the first week of our two-week trip, we stayed at one of the apartments that Rami and his wife, Gaby, have on their property.
 Ours overlooked the Sea of Galilee.

 Bible Stories Coming to Life